With so many stunning towns in the Algarve region of Portugal, it can be difficult deciding where to stay in the Algarve.

 9. Where to Stay in Tavira

-As an old Moorish town, Tavira has managed to maintain much of its original charm, character and heritage, as well as being a popular tourist hub.
-The town is located along the coast of the Gilao River and is made up quaint churches, cobbled streets, tiny plazas and a plethora of historical buildings.
+As an old Moorish town, Tavira has managed to maintain much of its original charm, character, and heritage, as well as being a popular tourist hub.
+The town is located along the coast of the Gilao River and is made up of quaint churches, cobbled streets, tiny plazas, and a plethora of historical buildings.

 Don’t let the old town charm fool you, however, as by night the town comes alive with families dining al fresco in the many restaurants of the historical center, and the buzzing Ubi club is one of the best areas in the Algarve to party, set in a huge old factory you can dance until the sun rises.